leandrosilva/cameron/README.markdown

     Content-Type: application/json

-    { "key":  "any kind of ID which is gonna be posted to the start_point_url for that workflow", "data": "any JSON-like data to be attached to that resquest" }
+    { "key":  "any kind of ID which is gonna be posted to the start_point_url for that workflow", "data": "any JSON-like data to be attached to that resquest", "from": "an identification of the client/requester" }

-That incoming request is handled by **cameron_web_api** module, based on Misultin.
+That incoming request is handled by **cameron_web_api** module, which is a HTTP handler module for **cameron_web_server**, a Misultin-based web server.
 So, let's see what these input variables mean:

 - **host:** Cameron web server host name or IP address
 - **port:** Cameron web server port

-These values are statically defineds inside **priv/config/{environment}.config** which is selected by environment (e.g. development, test, or production).
+These values are statically defined inside **priv/config/{environment}.config** which is, at Cameron bootstrap, selected by environment (e.g. development, test, or production).

 - **name:** the unique identification of a workflow given

 That value is defined inside **priv/config/workflows.{environment}.config** with a specific layout we are going to see next.

-Finally, that *JSON payload*, as itself explains, has an expected layout containing two attributes which are **key** and **data**.
+And finally, that *JSON payload*, as itself explains, has an expected layout containing two attributes which are **key** and **data**.

+Oops!
+So, to be idiomatic, there is a record for workflow request:

+    -record(workflow_request, {key, data, from}).

 1.1.)
 It verifies whether that workflow exists or not, by look to a configuration file where is recorded any existent workflow.
 The layout of that configuration file is like that:

     {workflows, [{workflow, {name, bar},